What does FIDA mean?

 Can I use doctors outside of Elderplan's network?

 If you need care that our plan covers and our network providers cannot give it to you, you can get permission from Elderplan FIDA Total Care or your IDT to get the care from an out-of-network provider.
 In this situation, we will cover the care as if you got it from a network provider and at no cost to you.
 The plan will cover emergency care or urgently needed care from an out-of-network provider; this does not require prior authorization.
-If you need medical care that Medicare or Medicaid requires our plan to cover and the providers in our network cannot provide this care, you can get this care from an out-of-network provider (non-emergent care requires prior authorization).
+If you need medical care that Medicare or Medicaid requires our plan to cover and the providers in our network cannot provide this care, you can get this care from an out-of-network provider (non-emergency care requires prior authorization).
 You may also receive kidney dialysis services at a Medicare-certified dialysis facility when you are temporarily outside the plan’s service area.
 You must contact us to get authorization prior to seeking this care.
 Please contact Participant Services at 1-855-462-3167 to obtain any necessary prior authorizations.

 Remember, when you first join the plan, you can continue seeing the providers you see now during the “transition period.”
 In most cases, the transition period will last for 90 days or until your Person-Centered Service Plan is finalized and implemented, whichever is later.
 During the transition period, our Care Manager will contact you to help you find and switch to providers that are in our network.
 After the transition period, we will no longer pay for your care if you continue to see out-of-network providers, unless Elderplan FIDA Total Care or your IDT has authorized you to continue to see the out-of-network provider.